Table of Contents

 - Because QEMU emulates a CPU, it is quite slow to run.

-- File writes to USB are temporary – e.g. any files that are changed whilst running under QEMU will not be permanently changed (VMUB is not used).
+- File writes to USB are temporary – e.g. any files that are changed whilst running under QEMU under the virtual BIOS will not be permanently changed (VMUB is not used).

 QEMU (in RMPrepUSB)

 The ‘Test using QEMU Emulator (F11)’ button in RMPrepUSB will also emulate a 32-bit x86 system.
 You can allocate up to 900MB of RAM (more may cause errors) to the virtual machine and full read/write access is given to the USB drive (file changes on the USB drive are permanent).
 You can also create a second virtual IDE hard disk.
 For instance, you can install XP using Easy2Boot to the virtual hard disk from an E2B USB drive and then boot to the virtual hard disk from E2B.
 RMPrepUSB also allows you to directly boot from a 32-bit ISO file (Ctrl+F11) or directly boot from the QEMU virtual hard disk (SHIFT+F11) if you created one.

 I highly recommend using Virtual Box v5.2 + VMUB (I use this for all my E2B boot testing!).

 Setup VBox using these instructions –> How to use DavidB’s Virtual Machine USB Boot application.

 VMUB is a Windows application which makes it easy to boot from any USB drive.
 Download VMUB from here.

 Tip: Create an Administrator shortcut on your TaskBar for VMUB.
 Always launch Oracle VBOX Manager using the button on VMUB.